adlerzei/letterboxd-streaming-providers/README.md

 [Letterboxd Streaming Providers at the Chrome Web Store](https://chrome.google.com/webstore/detail/letterboxd-streaming-prov/egmanfnfgmljjmdncfoeghfmflhlmhpj)

 #### Firefox Add-ons (AMO)
-**NOTE:** The Firefox version is currently broken.
-The Chrome version is running fine but it is based on Manifest v3.
-Maybe someone can port the Chrome version back to Manifest v2.
-If you are interested in doing this, contact me.

 [Letterboxd Streaming Providers at AMO](https://addons.mozilla.org/en-US/firefox/addon/letterboxd-streaming-providers/)

 ### Which countries are supported?